 By Nicole Wilson

 Airtight, opaque containers are the best storage option.
 Stainless steel tins are the most common, but ceramic and other materials are well-regarded.
-A well-made container should protect the tea from moisture in the air, heat, odor, and light, all threats to freshness.
+A well-made container should protect the tea from moisture in the air, heat, odors, and light, all of which threaten freshness.
 Caddies can be easily found in almost every shape, size, color, and design.
-Smaller three or 4-oz tins will usually cost around $3 and up, depending on the construction and whether or not they are handmade.
+Smaller three- or 4-oz tins usually cost $3 or more, depending on construction and whether they are handmade.
 It is best to match the size of the tin with the quantity of tea you have on hand to leave as little open space as possible.
-If choosing a container not explicitly made for tea, it is important to ensure the material is labeled as food-safe.
+If choosing a container not explicitly made for tea, ensure the material is labeled as food-safe.

 Tea Buyer’s Guide